 AI Express flight overshot runway in rainy conditions, split into 2: Puri

-An Air India Express flight from Dubai with 191 people onboard overshot the runway at Kozhikode airport on Friday in rainy conditions and went down 35 feet into a slope before breaking up into two pieces, Civil Aviation Minister Hardeep Singh Puri said.
-He said the Kerala police has reported 11 deaths in the accident.
-The minister said he is deeply "anguished and distressed" at the accident and relief teams from Air India and Airports Authority of India (AAI) are being immediately dispatched from Delhi and Mumbai.
+An Air India Express flight from Dubai with 190 people onboard overshot the runway at Kozhikode airport on Friday in rainy conditions and went down 35 feet into a slope before breaking up into two pieces, Civil Aviation Minister Hardeep Singh Puri said.
+He said 16 people lost their lives in the accident.
+Expressing deep "anguished and distressed" at the accident, he said relief teams from Air India and Airports Authority of India (AAI) are being immediately dispatched from Delhi and Mumbai.

 "All efforts are being made to help passengers.
 A formal enquiry will be conducted by AAIB (Aircraft Accident Investigation Bureau)," the minister said on Twitter.
 "Deeply anguished & distressed at the air accident in Kozhikode.
 The Air India Express flight number AXB-1344 on its way from Dubai to Kozhikode with 191 persons on board, overshot the runway in rainy conditions & went down 35 ft. into a slope before breaking up into two pieces," he said.